 Two art galleries on campus contain rotating exhibits.
-The Hershberger Art Gallery located in the Music Center exhibits works by guest artists, art faculty, and art students.
-A second gallery located in the basement of Good Library features historical and cultural exhibits.
+The Hershberger Art gallery located in the Music Center exhibits works by guest artists, art faculty, and art students.
+A second gallery located in the basement of the Good Library features historical exhibits, art exhibits from the Art Department, and various other exhibits organized by the Good Library.